 A coma is a state of unconsciousness where a person is unresponsive and cannot be woken.

-You may find the following information useful if you have a friend or a loved one who is in a coma.
+You may find the following information useful if you have a friend or loved one who is in a coma.
 It covers:

-What a coma means
+What is a coma?

 Caring for and monitoring a person in a coma

 Doctors assess a person's level of consciousness using a tool called the Glasgow Coma Scale.
 This level is monitored constantly for signs of improvement or deterioration.
 The Glasgow Coma Scale assesses three things:

 - eye opening – a score of one means no eye opening, and four means opens eyes spontaneously

 - verbal response to a command – a score of one means no response, and five means alert and talking

 - voluntary movements in response to a command – a score of one means no response, and six means obeys commands

 Most people in a coma will have a total score of eight or less.
 A lower score means someone may have experienced more severe brain damage and could be less likely to recover.